 Be patient after making a loan application.
 Higher loans take time to approve.
 Therefore, if you need quick funding in a day or two, there are lenders that can get you fast business loans, considering your finances meet a certain minimum requirement.
 On the contrary, if you’re looking to secure the best loan deal, with the lowest interest rates and flexible terms, be patient in terms of weeks or months.

 A presence on social media influences nearly every aspect of life and this includes your loan application as well.
 A company’s feasibility is closely linked to social media activities, so it shouldn’t be a surprise that social media is an important aspect of the business loan application.

 Many online lenders, including few banks, are starting to review business social profiles while making a loan decision, which influences both consumer and business lending

 While reviewing social media profiles, lenders take into account different considerations such as your relationship with customers and clients, products/services ratings, and how devoted you’re in your business.
 It’s also beneficial to pay attention to your social media, even outside the context of a business loan application.

 If lenders see what they want to see like quality customer support, positive ratings, commitment to help customers and respond to poor reviews — they consider that your business has good character.

 - Select the Right Lender

-Searching and finding the right lender plays an important role in a business loan approval.
+Searching and finding the right lender plays an important role in business loan approval.
 There are different lenders offering different kinds of loan products and has different requirements.
-Some lenders willing to lend to established businesses, while some to startups.
-Some are interested in good credit score, while some consider business revenues.
+Some lenders are willing to lend to established businesses, while some to startups.
+Some are interested in good credit scores, while some consider business revenues.
 Therefore, before devoting all your efforts into completing a loan application, work on exploring lenders and their lending requirements to understand will you qualify for a loan or not and at what terms.